tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 You will also notice that we have included several `IntegerField` entries for the views and likes fields in each form.
 Note that we have set the widget to be hidden with the parameter setting `widget=forms.HiddenInput()`, and then set the value to zero with `initial=0`.
 This is one way to set the field to zero by default.
 Since the fields will be hidden, the user won't be able to enter a value for these fields.

-However, as you can see in the `PageForm`, even though we have a `hidden` field, we still need to include the field in the form.
+However, even though we have a `hidden` field in the `PageForm`, we still need to include the field in the form.
 If in `fields` we excluded `views`, then the form would not contain that field (despite it being specified).
 This would mean that the form would not return the value zero for that field.
 This may raise an error depending on how the model has been set up.
 If in the model we specified that the `default=0` for these fields, then we can rely on the model to automatically populate the field with the default value -- and thus avoid a `not null` error.
 In this case, it would not be necessary to have these hidden fields.
 We have also included the field `slug` in the `CategoryForm`, and set it to use the `widget=forms.HiddenInput()`.

 However, rather than specifying an initial or default value, we have said the field is not required by the form.
 This is because our model will be responsible for populating the field when the `save()` method is called.
 Essentially, you need to be careful when you define your models and forms to make sure that the form is going to contain and pass on all the data that is required to populate your model correctly.

 Besides the `CharField` and `IntegerField` widgets, many more are available for use.
 As an example, Django provides `EmailField` (for e-mail address entry), `ChoiceField` (for radio input buttons), and `DateField` (for date/time entry).
 There are many other field types you can use, which perform error checking for you (e.g. *is the value provided a valid integer?*).